How Is Alzheimer's Disease Treated?

 These drugs include:

-Medications may also be used to help treat depression, anxiety, agitation, psychosis, and sleeplessness associated with Alzheimer’s disease.
-These are used with caution, and only after a doctor has conducted a complete exam and ruled out any other possible causes for the symptoms.
-Often times non-drug treatments will be tried first for things like behavior or mood symptoms.
+Medications may also be used to help treat depression, anxiety, agitation, psychosis, and sleeplessness associated with Alzheimer's disease.
+These are used with caution only after a doctor has conducted a complete exam and ruled out other possible causes for the symptoms.
+Often non-drug treatments will be tried first for things like behavior or mood symptoms.

 Non-drug treatments used to treat Alzheimer's